Welcome to today's edition of the Rush 24-7 podcast.

 Our problem is the people who think they are smart when they are the problem.

-Uh I mean, look at anybody, anyone who follows the news like we do, might be excused for thinking that only 4% of Americans have above average intelligence.
+I mean, look at anybody, anyone who follows the news like we do might be excused for thinking that only 4% of Americans have above average intelligence.

-Isn't that probably a more accurate way of looking at that?
+Isn't that probably a more accurate way of looking at it?

 I mean, those of us that follow the news, those of us that look at what gets reported, what's exciting, what people think is important, how people think you deal with issues, we can probably be excused for thinking that only 4% of Americans have above average intelligence.